estii20/dolce_vita_blog/README.md

 - Success messages not working in delete comment and delete post, as SucessMessageMixin not available for this view.
 Therefore Added a delete function to handle this instead and return to homepage with reverse lazy home as the view.

 - Unpublished posts were listing in category.html.
-Thereofre I added an `if statement` to category.html so only published posts are listed in the category view.
+Thereofre I added an `if post.status == 1` to category.html so only published posts are listed in the category view.

 - Pagination of category.html did not work with the statement `if paginated`, further research explained that it was necessary to import dajngo.core Paginator to the views.py and update the CategoryView model to include Paginator, PaginatorNotAnInteger and EmptyPage to create a list of category posts paginated by 6 per page.